 Visitors can consume food in the Turner Courtyard, which has served as a site for weddings and other celebrations.
 (See our venue rental page for details.)
 Our Rose on 65th Street sculpture has appeared in countless portraits (and some proposals!) since its arrival in 2012.
 Frist Art Museum memberships are available at a number of levels and are a great bargain.
 Membership is another great Frist Art Museum value and includes unlimited visits, special member-only invitations, gift shop discounts, discounted parking, guest passes, and special rates on venue rental, just to name a few benefits.

-The Frist Art Museum is open seven days a week.
+The Frist Art Museum is currently open four days a week (Thursday–Sunday).
 For information on adult or student tours, click here.

 The Frist Art Museum sits on land the Cherokee and Shawnee Native peoples, elders, and their ancestors call their homeland.
 We acknowledge and pay respect to them and offer deep gratitude and respect to the land and water that support us.